 Keeping guard above the Scottish capital, Edinburgh Castle is located on Castle Rock, a site that’s been a royal residence since at least the 12th century.
 Deeply engrained in Scotland’s heritage and history, the expansive fortress now holds the Scottish crown jewels and the Stone of Scone.

-What worldly castles would you love to visit?
+What castles around the world would you love to visit?
 Tell us in the comments below!